 MANY people older and younger report that they were severely affected for up to four weeks.
 I think that’s realistic for me as well and you know what – it sucks – big time.
 Not only for personal convenience but also if I think about how the limitation of our abilities to do harder things has negative consequences in many many ways for many many people.
 A whole month of “adulting” that now has to be done on top of everything else.

 22nd day of Covid

 Did I mention that I sleep badly?
-For the last weeks I keep tossing and turning and after eight hours I feel drained and beaten.
-This might be the usual for some but I am comparing it to my pre-covid self which fell asleep easily and jumped out of bed like toast.
+For the last weeks, I keep tossing and turning and after eight hours I feel drained and beaten.
+This might be usual for some but I am comparing it to my pre-covid self who fell asleep easily and jumped out of bed like toast.

 23rd day of Covid